certara/pyDarwin/docs/Glossary.rst

 The minimal binary is on contrast to the :ref:`full binary <full binary>`.

+.. _Niche Penalty:

+**Niche Penalty:** The niche penalty is calculate by first calculating the “distance matrix”, the pair wise Mikowski distance from the present model to all other models.
+The
+“crowding” quantity is then calculated a the sum of: (distance/niche_radius)**sharing_alpha for all other models in the generation for which the Mikowski distance is less than the niche radius.
+Finally, the penalty is calculated as: exp((crowding-1)*niche_penalty)-1.
+The objective of using a niche penalty is to maintain diversity of models, to avoid premature convergence of the search, by penalizing when models are too similar to other models in the current generation.
+A typical value for the penalty is 10.

 .. _Niche Radius:

 **Niche Radius:** The niche radius is used to define how similar pairs of models are.
 This is used to select models for the :ref:`Local search<Local Search>` is requested and to calcuate the sharing penalty for